mark-hennessy/flow-vs-typescript/README.md

 but some IDEs may lack support for Java.

 ### Project Import
+There are a couple options for importing the project into IntelliJ.

+Option A:
-1. In IntelliJ, select "Open"
+1. Select "Open"
 2. Find and select the project directory
+3. Manually mark the "src" directory as the "Sources Root" as described in the Java Setup section
+4. Manually set the Project SDK and language level to Java 8 as described in the Java Setup section

+Option B:
+1. Import the project from existing sources
+2. Click Next a bunch of times
+3. Select Java 8
+4. Finish

-### Plugin Installation
+### IntelliJ Plugin Installation
 Preferences > Plugins

 Required plugins: